 The Medical Education Outcomes Research Group (MEORG) is aimed at supporting research focused on specific topics of interest.
 MEORG is a group that focuses on research aimed at evaluating and improving outcomes of medical education programs and interventions.
 Specific areas of interest include medical simulation, evaluation of competence in procedural and advance communication skills, and curriculum model innovations.
 MEORG is a great opportunity to assist and support colleagues with educational scholarly activity.
 This is a forum for anyone who has an idea or work progress to garner peer and expert feedback.
 At the close of each MEORG meeting there will be an opportunity to further develop projects, share abstracts and generally discuss the development of your work.
 This forum is open to everyone from the least experienced to the most experienced researchers.

-Ms. Rose serves as the Faculty Development and Continuing Interprofessional Development Program Manager with the Department of Medical Education.
-Ms. Rose received a B.S. from University of Massachusetts Lowell and an MPH from the University of New England.
-Ms. Rose’s general research and academic interests are in Population Health, Occupational Health and Social Media in Medical Education.
+Ms. Rose serves as the Faculty Development and Continuing Interprofessional Development Program Manager with the Department of Medical Education at Maine Medical Center.
+She received her B.S. from University of Massachusetts Lowell and her MPH from the University of New England.
+Ms. Rose’s general research and academic interests are in Population Health, Wellness in Teaching and Faculty Development in Medical Education.
 She conducted her capstone project in Occupational Health of Us Army Helicopter Pilots with the US Army Aeromedical Research Laboratory at Fort Rucker Alabama prior to starting her work with Maine Medical Center.
-Additionally, she has extensive experience with federal and local grantsmanship.
-She currently serves as the Co-Director of the Medical Outcomes Research Group (MEORG) and the Department of Medical Education Peer Review Group.
-She also serves as the Program Manager of the Educational Innovations Grants Program.
+Currently, Ms. Rose is a doctoral candidate in Education Leadership at the University of New England and lives in Portland with her husband, three children, one cat, one fish and six chickens.